Mr & Mrs Lithgow, Cumbria

-Speaking recently Geoff said: “The wedding reception went off without a hitch and our guests absolutely loved the dome.
+Speaking at the time Geoff said: “The wedding reception went off without a hitch and our guests absolutely loved the dome.
 I even managed to decorate it with some atmospheric lights that remain to this day.”

 Geoff said: “Ours has always been a party house, and the dome features prominently, as you can imagine.

 “There is an annual garden open day in the village, and when we have participated the dome has always been the final destination for a few drinks and nibbles, so there is a community element to it as well,” he added.

 It’s now been six years since they purchased the skylight.
 Watch the video below to see how they are using it today, and hear the positive comments they’ve received from people when they step inside the dome.

 |The challenge||To provide a bespoke geodesic dome skylight to cover a sunken garden|

 |Dome specification||5-frequency geodesic dome